mdn/data/README.md

 ## Repository contents

-There's a top-level directory for each broad area covered: for example, "api", "css", "svg".
+There's a top-level directory for each broad area covered: for example, `api` and `css`.
 Inside each of these directories is one or more JSON files containing the data.

 ### api